What Is Interactive Content? – How to Use and Create It

 And since it is highly shareable, you may end up getting more backlinks.
 Everything will add up to improving your SEO.

-Interactive Content Types
+Types of Interactive Content

 1. Interactive Quizzes

 Interactive quizzes are one of the most common types of interactive content out there on the internet today.
 We have seen companies like BuzzFeed built completely around interactive quizzes.

 Well, there is a good reason behind it.
 Interactive quizzes have phenomenal stats to lure marketers.
 Did you know that 96% of users who start BuzzFeed quizzes finish them?

 Example: Do You Remember “The Simpsons” As Well As You Think You Do? by BuzzFeed

 This quiz will attract anyone who has spent their childhood watching The Simpsons.
 As a result, it will help BuzzFeed pull traffic to its website.
 And the examination is so interesting that users will stay on the site till the end of the quiz.
 Thus, it will improve the SEO factor for BuzzFeed.